norcalli/nvim-base16.lua/README.md

 ## Contribute for new themes

-- go to hl_themes and add your file, ex: atheme.lua
+- go to base46/themes and add your file, ex: atheme.lua
 ```lua
 -- atheme.lua file be like